ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-acq-basic.md

     ![Channel Configurations Control](../../images/PXIe-148X-AcqGSE-ChannelConfig-BasicContinuous.png)

-8. Rerun the VI to see the impact of the display parameter changes on the image displayed.
-    > Note: Changes made to the display parameters while the VI is running will not take effect until the next time the VI is run.
+    > Note: Changes made to the **RAW Display Parameters** will take effect while the VI is running.

 ## Performing a Finite Acquisition with Data Logging